davidpallmann/hashnode-backups/cl5ffmjxl07u6nunva92j8wr4.md

     ![behaviors-ordered.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657463216965/VIE5rZqhE.png align="left")

 6. Now, again visit the CloudFront website URL.
-This time the web site should come and show the image correctly.
+This time the website should show the image correctly.
 Note: it may take a few seconds for the changes you just made to propagate.
 If you don't see the image at first, try waiting and refreshing the page.

     ![test-image-1.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657459527152/eZXfkynuF.png align="left")